-Confidentiality is maintained as follows:
+Confidentiality is maintained as follows through the following measures:

-- By asking the staff to sign a confidentiality pledge or declaration at the time of employment, which remains in force after the cessation of employment at the Hospital or Registry. - By maintaining a list, with Security, of all employees authorised to enter the Registry. - By not letting anyone in the office, staff does not know. - By escorting visitors back and forth to the door. - By providing proof of identification to staff engaged in registration. - By keeping the forms and folders locked in cabinets in the Cancer Registry and Clinical Data Management unit. - By locking the office at the end of the day, depositing the key with Security, and maintaining a list of employees allowed to access the key. - By allowing Registry staff to use the specific username (ID) and password to start the computer and another user-password-controlled log-on to access the Hospital Information System, thus, the Cancer Registry and Clinical Data Management software. - By locking the computer by using CTL-ALT-DEL to bring up the Windows Security screen and clicking on the "Shut down" button when leaving the office. - By picking up all the printouts pertaining to the Registry promptly. - By refraining from discussing confidential data in the halls or from carrying it to break rooms or restrooms. - By allowing only authorized individuals to examine the collated results. - By separating tumor-related data from key personal identifiers such as name, ID, and address when reporting the results. - By highlighting that if personally identifiable information needs to be reported, it is the responsibility of all professionals to ensure confidentiality. - By enforcing the same confidentiality standards for data pertaining to deceased individuals as those pertaining to living individuals. - By treating all data in the Registry as confidential, whether the data items are personal identifiers or not. - By defining "data" as all information, documents, reports, and files. - By avoiding the transmission of information over the telephone. - By keeping all the data in the software and discarding paper-based forms after it is determined that they are no longer necessary.
+- Asking the staff to sign a confidentiality pledge or declaration at the time of employment, which remains in force after the cessation of employment at the Hospital or Registry. - Maintaining a list, with Security, of all employees authorized to enter the Registry. - Not letting anyone in the office, the staff does not know. - Escorting visitors back and forth to the door. - Providing proof of identification to staff engaged in registration. - Keeping the forms and folders locked in cabinets in the Cancer Registry and Clinical Data Management unit. - Locking the office at the end of the day, depositing the key with Security, and maintaining a list of employees allowed to access the key. - Allowing Registry staff to use a specific username (ID) and password to start the computer and another user-password-controlled log-on to access the Hospital Information System, thus, the Cancer Registry and Clinical Data Management software. - Locking the computer by using CTL-ALT-DEL to bring up the Windows Security screen and clicking on the "Shut down" button when leaving the office. - Picking up all the printouts about the Registry promptly. - Refraining from discussing confidential data in the halls or from carrying it to break rooms or restrooms. - Allowing only authorized individuals to examine the collated results. - Separating tumor-related data from key personal identifiers such as name, ID, and address when reporting the results. - Highlighting that if personally identifiable information needs to be reported, it is the responsibility of all professionals to ensure confidentiality. - Enforcing the same confidentiality standards for data on deceased individuals as those on living individuals. - Treating all data in the Registry as confidential, whether the data items are personal identifiers or not. - Defining "data" as all information, documents, reports, and files. - Avoiding the transmission of information over the telephone. - Keeping all the data in the software and discarding paper-based forms after it is determined that they are no longer necessary.